 Our Vision, Mission & Values

-Thresholds Homes and Supports will be a proven leader in an integrated mental health services community by:
+Thresholds Homes and Supports will be a leader in integrated mental health, housing, and substance use services in our communities by:

 Thresholds Homes and Supports is a recovery-oriented, community-integrated agency that focuses on improved quality of life and enhanced independence for people experiencing mental health issues by providing access to affordable housing and flexible, individualized support.